Safenorsound/GordonRobackScreenWriter/README.txt

 				automatically wrap to the next row when they exceed its width (as defined by its span modifier).
 				You can have as many groups in a gallery as you like.

-			Modifiers

-				Image

-					filtered       Applies a gradient filter to the image. tinted         Applies a tint filter to the image.

-				Image Position (required)

-					top left       Position image in the top-left corner. top            Position image along the top edge. top right      Position image in the top-right corner. right          Position image along the right edge. bottom right   Position image in the bottom-right corner. bottom         Position image along the bottom edge. bottom left    Position image in the bottom-left corner. left           Position image along the left edge. center         Position image in the center.

 Credits:

 	Demo Images: